shizuo-kaji/PretrainCNNwithNoData/README.md

 For the natural image classification (CIFAR100), the ImageNet pretrained model outperforms others by a large margin.
 Still, it is notable that our method (gen_PH) is far better than learning from scratch.

-For the one-shot learning of hand-written character classification (Omniglot), our method (gen_PH) outperforms the ImageNet pretrained model.
-Omniglot consists of one training image and 19 test images per character so that human-like shape recognition is required to perform the classification task.
-We speculate that the topological feature learned with our method is better generalisable to this kind of tasks.